Joe-CCC/DVD_DB_PostgreSQL_1/README.md

 Querying the Database of DVD Rental Shops in PostgreSQL

 ### Description
-This project shows descripted business data upon to assist users get meaningful insights of DVD Rental Shop.
+This project shows descripted business data to assist users get meaningful insights of DVD Rental Shop.

 ### Files used
 dvdrental.tar